Blaize-Egelhof/P4-Genepool/README.md

   - **Black:** `#0f0f0f`
   - **Grey:** `#dde2e8`

-- The decision to incorporate **Black (#0f0f0f)** was deliberate, aiming to create a robust contrast against the dominant **Blue (#0071a6)** hero background.
-This choice enhances visibility and provides clarity, especially when juxtaposed with sections featuring a **White (#ffffff)** background. **Light Blue (#6ca8f0)** serves as a subtle contrast among the other three colors, strategically employed to accentuate specific elements within a section. **Grey (#dde2e8)** plays a dual role, offering a nuanced contrast between certain section backgrounds and serving as the primary color for the index page's services navigation buttons.
-Both **Black (#0f0f0f)** and **White (#ffffff)** function as neutral tones, maintaining compatibility with each other, and are strategically applied to reinforce the hero images.
-Considerations for compatibility and accessibility guided the selection of these four colors, ensuring a harmonious and user-friendly visual experience.
+- We chose to use **Black (#0f0f0f)** on purpose because it really stands out against the main **Blue (#0071a6)** background.
+This makes everything easier to see and clearer, especially next to parts that are **White (#ffffff).** **Light Blue (#6ca8f0)** is a softer color that we use to make certain things pop out a bit without being too flashy. **Grey (#dde2e8)** is used in two ways: it's a bit different from the other background colors, making things look interesting, and it's the main color for the buttons on the homepage.
+Both **Black (#0f0f0f)** and **White (#ffffff)** are like middle-ground colors that work well together and help highlight the main pictures.
+We picked these colors very carefully to make sure everything looks good together and is easy for everyone to use and enjoy.

     -   #### Typography

-        -[Roboto - Google Fonts](https://fonts.google.com/specimen/Roboto) and the default [Sans-Seriff](https://fonts.google.com/knowledge/glossary/sans_serif) fonts are used across the site, with Robot being used as the default font-family for all text which exisit within my website.
+        - [Roboto - Google Fonts](https://fonts.google.com/specimen/Roboto) and the default [Sans-Seriff](https://fonts.google.com/knowledge/glossary/sans_serif) fonts are used across the site, with Roboto being used as the default font-family for all text which exisit within my website, Sans-Seriff is used IF for some reason Google Fonts Roboto font doesnt render correctly for site visitors.

         - The font was chosen as it gives a very clean , crisp look to text .
 Ive chosen to not include any other fonts in order to maintain consistancy and visual cleanlieness for my site visitors

    -   #### Imagery

-        - Landing Page:
+      - **Landing Page:**

-          - The landing page consists of a plain lightblue background with shadows in order to create color contrast while keeping the background clean and simplistic.
-          - Genepools white logo is carefully centered in the landing page , the logo's white color nicely contrasts against the vibrant blue background allowing site users to easily recognise and read the text , the image also has Genepools signiture logo designed above it , providing a better visual experience
+         - The background is a simple light blue with shadows to make it look interesting but still simple.
+The Genepool logo is in the middle of the page.
+Its white color stands out against the blue background, so it's easy to see and read.
+There's also Genepool's special logo design above it to make the page look better.

-		- How Can We Support You Page image:
+      - **How Can We Support You Page Image:**

-          - Directly below the landing page is a heading with a lightblue snowflake logo which sites on the right on the text, the use of this image is to provide suttle styling to the text, this is Genepools signiture logo .
+         - Just below the landing page, there's a title with a light blue snowflake logo to the right of the text.
+This logo adds a subtle touch to the text and is Genepool's special logo.

-         - Need Help in a Hurry image:
+      - **Need Help in a Hurry Image:**
-			- On the right of this section is a animated cartoon drawing which attempts to relay the idea of IT support through an image, the image has no background in order to merge with its background without making it difficult for users to view and make sense of.6UY
+         - To the right in this section, there's a cartoon drawing that looks like it's moving.
+It's supposed to show IT support in a fun way.
+The drawing doesn't have its own background, so it blends in well without making it hard for people to see and understand.

+      - **Review Section:**
+         - Below that, there's a section with reviews about Genepool's imagery.
+It shows pictures of the people who gave the reviews, and these pictures were taken from [Pexels](https://www.pexels.com/).
+You can find more information in the credits section.

+      - **Supplier Logos Section:**
+         - After the review section and below the form, there's a part showing logos from our suppliers.
+We got permission to use these logos in a positive way, and each logo shows the company's name so you can tell who they are.

+      - **Icons:**
-         - All Icons were taken from [Font-Awesome](https://fontawesome.com/)
+         - All the icons used on the site are from [Font-Awesome](https://fontawesome.com/).
-    -   ### ***Wireframes and Mock-Ups***

 # Wireframes